How to Identify Apple Phishing Emails and Avoid Getting Scammed

 Next, says Kent-Payne, in a manner similar to the support scam, you receive a phone call that appears to come from Apple, warning you about suspicious activity on your account.
 Since this corresponds with the activity you’ve been seeing, it’s easy to believe the call is legitimate.
 With you on the line, the scammer requests another password reset, this time sending a six-digit verification code to your phone and then asking you for that code, all under the guise of verifying your identity.

-Apple ID order receipt
+Apple ID order receipt scam

-In this Apple phishing email scam, you’ll receive an email that appears to be from Apple, stating that your ID has been used to make a purchase, usually with a PDF receipt attached as “proof.”
+In this Apple phishing email scam, you’ll receive an email that appears to be from Apple.
+It will state that your ID has been used to make a purchase, usually with a PDF receipt attached as “proof.”

 The email will either ask you to confirm the purchase or submit payment for it.

-In either instance, you’ll typically see links that, if clicked, will take you to a fake Apple account management page.
-“It attempts to entice you to give up your Apple ID and password,” Hauk says.
+In either instance, you’ll typically see links that, if clicked, will take you to a fake Apple account management page that attempts to trick you into giving up your Apple ID and password.

-Apple ID locked
+Apple ID locked scam

-This scam often works in tandem with the fake receipt scam.
+This scam often works in tandem with the fake-receipt scam.
 If you follow a spoofed email to a fake Apple page and then input your information, you may see a notification telling you that your account has been locked due to suspicious activity.
-It’ll then show you an “unlock” button, which requires you to divulge personally identifying information, such as your name, Social Security number, payment information and answers to common security questions.

-Sometimes, this scam will arrive via an iMessage alert that states your Apple ID has been locked because your ID is about to expire.
+Sometimes, this scam will arrive via a Message app alert that states your Apple ID has been locked because your ID is about to expire.
 The message might ask you to complete a form to unlock your account.
 This, of course, gives the hackers access to sensitive info.

-iPhone locked
+iPhone locked scam

-If you get hit with a Find My iPhone scam, you’ve probably already fallen for at least one other Apple ID scam.
 If hackers have already gained access to your iCloud account, they could activate the Find My feature and place your device into “lost” mode, which remotely locks it.
 Then you’ll see a pop-up message on your phone saying that it will remain locked until you pay a ransom.

 What are other types of Apple phishing scams?

-Apple Pay suspended
+Apple Pay suspended scam

 Apple gift card scam

 Similar to the Apple support scam, the Apple gift card scam starts with a phone call.
 The person on the other end urgently insists that you need to make a payment of some kind—for a utility bill, taxes, hospital bill, debt collection, even bail money.
-They ask you to purchase an Apple Gift Card (sometimes with thousands of dollars loaded onto it) at your nearest electronics store, supermarket or convenience store and use it to pay the bill by sharing the code on the back of the card with them.
+They ask you to purchase an Apple gift card (sometimes with thousands of dollars loaded onto it) at your nearest electronics store, supermarket or convenience store and use it to pay the bill by sharing the code on the back of the card with them.

 The catch: You can use Apple gift cards to purchase only goods and services from Apple—things like subscriptions to Apple Music, iCloud storage and products from Apple retail stores.
 If someone asks you to use it to pay for something else, it’s a sure bet they’re running a gift card scam, and the swindlers are using the number you just gave them to buy a sweet new phone or computer for themselves.

-How to spot Apple ID phishing scams
+How to spot an Apple phishing email and other scams

 URGENT: Your Apple ID Has Been Compromised EmailRD.com, Getty Images (2)

-• Suspicious links.
 Check the URL of any link sent in a text or email before clicking on it.
-“Scammers will often try to disguise the true destination of a link by changing its display address to something simple like ‘Click here’ or ‘Sign in,'” says Kent-Payne.
+“Scammers will often try to disguise the true destination of a link by changing its display address to something simple, like ‘click here’ or ‘sign in,'” says Kent-Payne.
 “This makes it much harder for the victim to know they’re being taken to a malicious website.”
-On iOS devices, however, you can preview the true destination, he says.
-On an iPhone, just tap and hold the link, and a pop-up will appear, showing you the full URL.
-(On a Mac, hover your cursor over a link, and you’ll see the full URL at the bottom of the browser or in a pop-up in the email.
-“If the message claims to be from Apple but the link URL appears to have nothing to do with Apple, that’s a pretty good sign it is a scam.”

-• Vague greeting.
 Reputable companies will usually address you by your full name, says Kent-Payne.
 Scammers will use something more generic, like “dear friend.”

-• A sense of urgency.
 Phishing scams often create a false sense of urgency or rely on emotional manipulation to get you to act quickly.

 “Genuine purchase receipts—from purchases in the App Store, iTunes Store, iBooks Store or Apple Music—include your current billing address, which scammers are unlikely to have,” says Apple.
 You can also check your purchase history from any device without clicking on links in suspicious emails.

-The same holds true for phone calls.
-Apple and other companies will never call you out of the blue to discuss your device’s security.
-Don’t accept these calls or click on hyperlinked phone numbers within messages—and never answer a call from one of the suspicious area codes often used by scammers.
 If you have a concern about your device, visit Apple’s official website for information on whether your device or account truly has been compromised and what to do if it has.
 Don’t call the Apple number in your contacts if you think you’ve been scammed; a scammer’s spoofed number can appear there, as if it’s from Apple.

 And be sure to adhere to the following best practices: